-Dr. Nayan G. Ramirez (he/him/él) is an Associate Professor of Criminology and Justice Studies at California State University, Northridge.
-His interests include gender and sexualities, peer and social networks, social inequality and the life course, and youth and justice.
+Dr. Nayan G. Ramírez (he/him/él) is an Associate Professor of Criminology and Justice Studies at California State University, Northridge.
+His research examines how adolescent relationships, peer networks, and structural inequalities shape youth experiences in education, crime, and the transition to adulthood, with particular attention to friendship, sexuality, and belonging during adolescence and early adulthood.

 -